PostHog/posthog.com/contents/blog/pivot-to-posthog.md

 That means there are more than 2,000 companies in their network.
 Many are still small, many are dead, but many of them are huge – 102 are valued at more than \$150M.
 The reason this is awesome if you are in the YC network is that it gives you a lot of customers that are slightly more likely to be friendly.

-We focussed on building pipeline, again – aiming for our 2 meetings a day routine.
+We focused on building pipeline, again – aiming for our 2 meetings a day routine.
 We went to as many of the meetings as we could in person.

 A lot of these meetings went well – the product was getting stronger.
 We started talking money with people.